nonscriptedd/Buttonmania/README.md

 1 - Click the green "Code" button.

-2 - Click "Download ZIP"
+2 - Click "Download ZIP".

-3 - Extract it
+3 - Extract the ZIP you downloaded.

-4 - Open the HTML
+4 - Open the HTML file.